markpk69/Text-To-Speech-Google-Cloud/README.md

 Here is the quotas: https://cloud.google.com/text-to-speech/quotas

 # Installation
-Setup a Google Cloud account and create a new project, then Add https://console.cloud.google.com/speech/text-to-speech to your project.
+Setup a Google Cloud account https://console.cloud.google.com/ then Go To Console and create a new project, then Add https://console.cloud.google.com/speech/text-to-speech to your project.
-Install Google Clound CLI: https://cloud.google.com/sdk/docs/install Follow these instructions to setup Google Cloud:https://cloud.google.com/text-to-speech/docs/libraries Install python 3.12 and add to path(3.13 doesn't work for some reason).
+Install Google Clound CLI: https://cloud.google.com/sdk/docs/install Follow these instructions to setup Google Cloud and: https://cloud.google.com/text-to-speech/docs/libraries Install python 3.12 and be sure to check add to path.
 Run powershell as admin and input " pip install --upgrade google-cloud-texttospeech " and " pip install tkinter " and " pip install requests".
 Run python idle and File-new file(Ctrl+N) paste code and enjoy.